JAVAB3ANS/genshin-impact-social-media-toxicity-research/README.md

 ## Technologies Used / Planning to Use:

-- Python (libraries: requests, datetime, time, argparse, pandas, langdetect) for scraping tweet metadata from relevant hashtags for dataset
+- Python (libraries: requests, datetime, time, argparse, pandas, langdetect) for scraping and cleaning tweet metadata from relevant hashtags into dataset

 - Jupyter Notebook for training and grouping tweets into a comprehensive dataset visualization for further sentimental analysis